 Introduction

-Rice (Oryza sativa) has a wide span of agro-ecologies to which it is adapted across the globe (Wassman et al, 2009).
-Furthermore, the crop is considered as a staple constituent of diets of more than 3.5 billion people and providing 35-85% of calorie uptake globally (Ray et al, 2013).
-Estimates indicates that in order to keep apace of population growth, rice production should increase by 60-110% by 2050.
+Rice (Oryza sativa) has a wide span of agro-ecologies to which it is adapted across the globe (Wassman et al,, 2009).
+Furthermore, the crop is considered a staple constituent of diets of more than 3.5 billion people and provides 35-85% of calorie uptake globally (Ray et al, 2013).
+Estimates indicate that in order to keep apace with population growth, rice production should increase by 60-110% by 2050.
 However, climate change poses a significant threat to agriculture, especially in developing countries, by causing abiotic stresses like drought, which is the most critical factor limiting rice production in rain fed areas (Nelson et al., 2014; Pandey and Shukla, 2015).
 Aromatic rice varieties are prized for their distinct aroma and flavor, primarily attributed to the volatile compound 2-acetyl-1-pyrroline (Mahadevamma et al., 2011).
 The distinct aroma makes these varieties have high market demand and thus likely to fetch higher prices than normal ones.

 Aromatic rice cultivation in Zambia is gaining attention for its economic potential, driven by the high market demand for its unique aroma and flavor, which is linked to the presence of 2-acetyl-1-pyrroline (Bradbury et al., 2008).
 This premium-quality rice fetches higher prices in both local and international markets, offering farmers an opportunity to improve their livelihoods (Diako et al., 2020).
 However, the production of aromatic rice faces significant challenges due to Zambia's diverse agro-ecological conditions, including erratic rainfall patterns, prolonged droughts, and rising temperatures (IPCC, 2021).
 Recent studies have highlighted the importance of genotype-by-environment interactions in identifying rice varieties that can thrive under specific climatic stresses, such as drought or excessive rainfall (Kumar et al., 2014).
 For instance, drought-tolerant aromatic rice genotypes have shown promising yields in low-rainfall regions, while others perform well in high-rainfall areas (Saito et al., 2011).
 By leveraging these findings, Zambia can develop and promote climate-resilient aromatic rice varieties tailored to its agro-ecological zones, thereby enhancing productivity and food security (Mabhaudhi et al., 2019).
 With targeted research, improved agronomic practices, and supportive policies, aromatic rice cultivation has the potential to become a cornerstone of sustainable agricultural development in Zambia (Tembo & Sitko, 2013).

 Genotype-by-environment (GxE) interactions are a critical consideration in rice breeding, significantly influencing yield stability and a variety's adaptability across diverse agro-ecological zones (Kang, 2013).
 Recognizing the impact of GxE is essential for developing rice varieties that are well-suited to specific environmental conditions, such as those encountered in Zambia (e.g., GRZ, 2017).
 Numerous studies have demonstrated that GxE interactions affect key agronomic traits, including grain yield, plant height, and time to maturity (Yan and Kang, 2003).
-The increasing environmental variability associated with climate change further underscores the need for developing climate-resilient rice varieties (IPCC, 2021).
+The increasing environmental variability associated with climate change further underscores the need to develop climate-resilient rice varieties (IPCC, 2021).
 Consequently, incorporating GxE analysis into breeding programs enables the development of more effective and targeted breeding strategies, ultimately contributing to enhanced rice productivity and sustainable production systems, particularly in regions like Zambia.

 A study was undertaken during the 2023/24 growing season with the aim of assessing the performance of selected rice genotypes over three different environments in Zambia spanning two agro-ecological regions.